- Publisher policies

 To facilitate data sharing, Development has integrated its submission system with Dryad data deposition.
 Authors submitting their research to Development will have the opportunity to deposit their data directly into the Dryad archive and will receive a permanent, citable link to their dataset.
 Deposition in Dryad ensures the data are freely accessible once the article becomes available online, and provides bidirectional links between the article and the data, increasing visibility for both.
 We encourage authors to submit data at the time of manuscript submission and to provide confidential access for the editors and referees.
 Datasets deposited in Dryad during submission will be released once the article has been accepted for publication.

-All manuscripts that report data deposited elsewhere must include a Data availability section that includes accession numbers and states where the article's supporting data can be accessed (see our manuscript preparation guidelines for more details).
+All manuscripts that report data or code deposited elsewhere must include a Data availability section that includes accession numbers and states where the article's supporting data can be accessed (see our manuscript preparation guidelines for more details).

 Development endorses the Force 11 Data Citation Principles and recommends that all publicly available datasets be fully referenced in the reference list with an accession number or unique identifier such as a DOI.